taboxdev/txsetup/README.md

 ## Setup Instructions

-- Step 1: Edit `etc/.bottles` and update the `api_token` entry with the token provided to you via email
+- Step 1: Edit `etc/.bottles` and update the `api_token` entry with the token provided to you via email.

-- Step 2: The `setup.sh` script automates set up TABOX environment on your computer.
+- Step 2: Run the `setup.sh` script to set up TABOX SDK environment on your computer.
 Execute the setup script:

    ```bash
    ./setup.sh